ArmenMkrtumyan/42/README.md

 <h1 align="center">Project 2 - get_next_line()</h1>

-This is the repository for the 42 School Yerevan.
+> 42 school Yerevan project

 ## About
 The goal of this project is to create the function `get_next_line.c` which, when called in a loop, will read one line at a time in the __file descriptor__, until the end of the file.
 As stated in the subject, the program must compile with the `flag-D BUFFER_SIZE=` which will be used as the buffer size for the `read` calls in `get_next_line()`.
 You can find more details in [the subject of the project](https://github.com/ArmenMkrtumyan/42/blob/master/get_next_line/01_get_next_line_en.pdf).

-This project is a introduction of __static variables__, which will be very useful for future projects.
-Also, as noted earlier, we'll learn how handle macros during compilation.
+This project is an introduction to __static variables__, which will be very useful for future projects.
+Also, as noted earlier, we'll learn how to handle macros during compilation.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/QXJd9XVrgJuDFhhcOX/giphy.gif" width="200"/>